-Back when I first arrived in New Jersey (for new readers – I just moved to New York city from California, but on the way I stayed in NJ with my parents for a few days) I hit up Whole Foods for some awesome prepared foods, like this butternut squash with baby spinach recipe:
+Back when I first arrived in New Jersey (for new readers – I moved to New York city from California in November of 2009, but on the way I stayed in NJ with my parents for a few days) I hit up Whole Foods for some awesome prepared foods, like this butternut squash with baby spinach recipe:

 Then the other day Sue sent me a link to the recipe on Wegmans’ site and I knew I had to try it.
 I didn’t really have many of the ingredients – I only had butternut squash, actually – but what I made was great.
 The original recipe had butternut squash, baby spinach, red onions, and dried cranberries (craisins).
 My recipe was…